sveltia/sveltia-cms/README.md

 ### Better security

-- Avoids high/critical severity vulnerabilities through constant dependency updates[^34].
+- Avoids high/critical severity vulnerabilities through constant dependency updates and frequent releases[^34].
 - We have documented how to [set up a Content Security Policy](#set-up-content-security-policy) for the CMS.
 - The `unsafe-eval` or `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^33].